utsrivastava/college-assistant/README.md

 This section describes how to install the program and get it working.

-* Simply run the installer like any other program in your Operating system.
+* Simply run the installer like any other program in your Operating system.**Not Yet Implemented

 == Frequently Asked Questions ==